QuantumNavy/GWO-Tuned-CNN-BLSTM-Attention-for-Speech-Emotion-Recognition/README.md

 - GWO search is lightweight (3 wolves × 3 iters × 3 epochs) for speed — increasing these will yield better hyperparameters at the cost of more compute
 - Augmentation is applied once at data-loading time (static augmentation); online augmentation per epoch could further improve robustness
 - The model currently ignores speaker identity — speaker-independent cross-validation would give a more realistic performance estimate
-- Possible extensions: add MFCC or delta features alongside Mel spectrograms, try Transformer encoder in place of BLSTM, or experiment with contrastive pre-training

 ---